-From now on, you can get insight of the project progress right there in the project view.
+From now on, you can get an insight of the project progress right there in the project view.

 This simple, nonetheless efficient tool helps to follow how much time has been planned and spent on project related tasks, and if you’re staying in your intended schedule.
 Click the project calendar button to see planned activities in a calendar view.

-This super tool needed a facelift for a while now, coupled with some usability fixes in the background, so finally we’ve redone Budgets.
+This super tool needed a facelift for a while now, coupled with some usability fixes in the background, so finally, we’ve redone Budgets.

-With budgets you can compare several budget scenarios with actual revenue, cost, or profit in real time, and get prognoses based on the selected input.
+With budgets, you can compare several budget scenarios with actual revenue, cost, or profit in real time, and get prognoses based on the selected input.
 For example, create a budget for the sales team and compare the sales results of your salespeople in real time.
 See if they’re meeting their individual goals and who needs some extra motivation.
 Or create an advanced project budget and follow whether an important project is staying within the estimated financial plan.

 Budgets is a paid add-on.